renpy/renpy/sphinx/source/screens.rst

     string name, or a style object.
 The style gives default values for style properties.

+`style_prefix`
+    .. _style-prefix:

+    Provides a prefix to the style of this displayable and all of its children, unless those children have a more specific style or style prefix set.

+    The style name is created by concatenating a style prefix, underscore, and a style suffix.
+The style suffix is either specified using `style_suffix`, or determined by the displayable.

+    For example, if a vbox has a style prefix of ``"pref"``, the vbox will be given the style ``"pref_vbox"``.
+Unless a more specific style or style prefix is set, a button inside the vbox will have the style ``"pref_button"``.

+    Styles accessed in this way are automatically created, if the style does not exist.
+Setting a prefix of ``None`` removes the prefix from this displayable and its children.

 `style_group`
-    .. _style-group:

-    Style_group is used to provide a prefix to the style of a displayable, for this displayable and all of its children (unless they have a more specific group set).

-    For example, if a vbox has a group of ``"pref"``, then the vbox will have the style ``"pref_vbox"``, unless a more specific style is supplied to it.
-A button inside that vbox would default to the style ``"pref_button"``.

-    Styles accessed in this way are automatically created, if they do not exist.
-This prevents an error from being signalled.

-    Setting a group of ``None`` disables this behavior for a displayable and all of its children.
+    An alias for `style_prefix`, used in older code.

+`style_suffix`
+    Specifies the suffix that is combined with the `style_prefix` to generate a style name.
+If this is ``"small_button"`` and the style prefix is ``"pref"``, the style ``"pref_small_button"`` is used.

+    If no style prefix is in use, this is used directly as the name of the style.
+A style suffix applies to a single displayable only, not a displayable and all children.

 `focus`
     Takes a string or integer, and gives a name to the displayable